hytechclub/capstone/README.md

 - Session 11: Project Work
 - Session 12: Final Demo

-## Schedule
-- Week 1: Icebreakers, Class Rules, Housekeeping, GitHub Accounts, Project Ideas
-- Week 2: Agile Presentation, Forming of Teams
-- Week 3: UX Presentation, Project Architecture/Design Work
-- Week 4: [GitHub Lessons](GitLesson/), Project Work Begins
-- Week 5: Project Work Continues
-- Week 6: Project Work Continues
-- Week 7: Mid-semester Demo
-- Week 8: Project Work Continues
-- Week 9: Project Work Continues
-- Week 10: Project Work Continues
-- Week 11: Final Demo

 ## Technology
-- [Discord](https://discord.com/channels/755095534922105002/755095534922105006) for communication between teams and with instructors
+- [Discord](https://discord.com/channels/1007371497645543434/1007374016262189158) for communication between teams and with instructors
 - [Trello](https://trello.com/) for story/ticket tracking
-- [GitHub](https://github.com/) for code storage (recommended)
+- [GitHub](https://github.com/) or [Replit](https://replit.com/) for code storage (recommended)
-- Any technology they want for the actual projects
+- Any technology they want for the actual projects, with some guidelines

 ## Student Skills
-Throughout the semester, students should learn and practice the following skills.
+Throughout the semester, students should learn and practice the following skills:

 ### Project Management
 Students should be able to manage their own work using Trello.
 They should plan their project properly, delegate tasks, and complete work as needed.